mainacademy-java-ternopil/labs/README.txt

+1. Add your own branch
-Push here your laboratory works from part 2
+2. Push here your laboratory works from part 2